 VOLUNTEERS ARE ESSENTIAL TO THE MAY PERFORMANCE

 Each May, our dancers take the stage for a performance representing months of dedication, growth, and creativity.
 What many people don’t see is the tremendous effort it takes behind the scenes to make that moment possible.
 That’s where our incredible volunteers come in.
 Volunteers play an essential role in ensuring the show runs smoothly, from being part of the technical crew to supervising dancers in the balcony and helping with backstage logistics.
+If every family works one volunteer shift, our show can run safely and smoothly.
 Simply put, we couldn’t do it without you.

 Here’s why volunteering matters: